sidsevir/goodDeals/README.md

 # goodDeals
-Java project to manage products and users; using Java8, spring and MongoDB
+Java project to manage products and users; using Java8, REstController, spring and MongoDB